Running Ulula

 Examples

-The following code samples are showcase how to run different problem setups, change hydro solvers, and produce plots and movies.
+The following code samples showcase how to run different problem setups, change hydro solvers, and produce plots and movies.
 The physical setups are described in detail in Problem setups.

 runAdvection1D()